-Video is everywhere, and if you aren’t creating it, you’re likely falling behind.
-According to Wyzowl’s annual State of Video Marketing Survey 2019, 68% of people prefer watching a short video to articles (15%), infographics (4%), presentations (4%), and ebooks (3%).
-In other words, it definitely worth it to try creating instructional video courses, especially when it’s possible to do without breaking the bank.
+In today’s training environment, videos are everywhere.
+And if you aren’t creating them, you’re likely falling behind.
+According to Wyzowl’s annual State of Video Marketing Survey 2021, 69% of people prefer watching a short video to articles (18%), infographics (4%), presentations (4%), or e-books (3%).
+In other words, creating instructional video courses is definitely worth a try — especially when it’s possible to do so without breaking the bank.

 For a long time, a big hurdle for creating instructional videos was its production cost and complexity.
 Traditional presentations, instructions, and articles seemed, on the whole, to be safer and easier to deal with.

 Today, when a smartphone with a good camera is in almost every pocket, we can find thousands of video tutorials on YouTube, from how to make a burger to how to build a rocket from scratch.
 We got used to video content and now we expect it.
 But why do we like video content so much?
 That’s because it is:

 Instead of writing mountains of complex instructions, you can simply show it in action.

 In addition to being self-explanatory, video adds a personal feel and real-world context to the learning material.

 This, of course, relates only to well-made videos.
 If you create really top-quality content for your trainees, they can get as excited and engaged as though they were watching a blockbuster movie.

 There’s even a curious statistic from Forrester showing that if a picture is worth a thousand words, then a video can stand in for 1.8 million words.
 But it’s not only about how-tos.
 Video can also be a versatile tool for onboarding, compliance training, hard and soft skills development, and even customer support.